hmrc/cip-phone-number-validation/README.md

 The default port for cip-phone-number is port 6081
-The default port for cip-phone-number-validation is port 6082 The default port for cip-phone-number-verification is port 6083
+The default port for cip-phone-number-validation is port 6082 The default port for cip-phone-number-verification is port 6083 The default port for cip-phone-number-stubs is port 6099 The default port for internal-auth is port 8470

 ### Testing